0xcosmas/brisbanepipeandwire/README.md

-# brisbanepipeandwire
+# Automation for Brisbane Pipe and Wire

-Using Make.com, Airtable and Google sheets to automate scheduling, quoting, invoicing, and even client follow-up for a plumbing and electrical company
+Using Make.com, Airtable and Google sheets to automate scheduling, quoting, invoicing, and client follow-up for a plumbing and electrical company.